 Alabama Power assistance programs.

-There are a few primary programs offered by Alabama Power.
+There are a few financial assistance programs, payment plans, and grant programs offered by Alabama Power.
 Some are run in partnership with non-profits such as the American Red Cross and your local community action agency.
-Others are administered directly by Alabama Power to its low income customers.
+Others are administered directly by Alabama Power.
+Find how low income families can get emergency utility bill help from Alabama Power below, both to stop a disconnection prevent a shut-off..

 Project Share is paid for by donations from customers and local businesses.
 The American Red Cross administers the program on behalf of Alabama Power.
 The primary recipients of support from this program include those residents who live on fixed or low incomes, senior citizens, disabled persons, and families faced with a crisis situation.
 Call or stop by the American Red Cross office in your county in order to apply for, or to get more information, on Project Share.